 The first thing you need to do is recognize when you are neglecting your own emotions and well-being in favor of someone else’s.
 This is a major sign of over-responsibility.
 Over-responsible people often have a core belief that they must meet the emotional needs of others, even to the detriment of their own mental health.

-- Constantly worrying about the happiness of others
+- Constantly worrying about the happiness of others:

 Start by identifying these patterns in your own actions and emotions.
 For instance, pause and ask yourself if you are taking on sole responsibility for another person’s happiness.
 Understanding this aspect of yourself is essential to breaking free from the cycle of over-responsibility.